hillebr1/phytosize/README.md

 "UTSI": unique taxon sample identifier (merges USI and UTI)

-"specname.unique": unique species differ, differs from specname by giving numbers to cells
+"specname.unique": unique species differ, differs from specname by giving numbers to differentiated taxa that weren't identified to species (e.g. unidentified flagellate 1, unidentified flagellate 2)

 "mean.size": mean of all cell sizes calculated for a certain species in a certain sample